nestauk/dap_tutorials/metaflow/README.md

 #### Vertical scaling

-When you need more compute resources than your local machine can't provide, you can use `batch` to run specific steps on larger AWS machines.
+When you need more compute resources than your local machine can provide, you can use `batch` to run specific steps on larger AWS machines.
 To do that, use the `@batch` decorator in the steps you want to run on the cloud.
 Here's an example of a script named `batch_flow_script.py`:

 ```python
 from metaflow import FlowSpec, step, batch